MarkusRabus/Data_Engineering_Projects/project3/README.md

     This file.
 Provides discussion on project.

 8. `dwh.cfg`
     Configuration file in the home directory.
 Saves credentials and Redshift cluster setup configuration.
 Files should have the format shown below. `key`, `secret` and `db_password` should be added.
+Cluster endpoint, `host`, and IAM role `arn` will be added by `status_redshift.py` after cluster becomes available.

 ```
 [AWS]
-key =
+key = ''
-secret =
+secret = ''

 [DWH]
 dwh_cluster_type = multi-node